wilas/vbkick/README.md

 vbkick:275:    # todo [MEDIUM]: wait until machine will be rebooted and ssh start working (before kickstart_timeout), vbkick:377:        # todo [MEDIUM]: shutdown VM using ssh and halt/poweroff cmd (nicer for OS) vbkick:437:    # todo [MEDIUM]: test should be smart enought to check what I really want to test

-consider change bash to sh -> to increase portability
 ```

 # Bibliography